weldsorm/welds/README.md

   <h3>An async ORM written in rust using the sqlx framework.</h3>
 </div>

+# Welds Next
+# WARNING: This branch is the working version of the next version of welds

+Objectives
+- Connections should be simple to use across databases
+- writing SQL without a connection
+- better info/reporting about database types
+- Migrations

 # Welds

 #### Welds is an async ORM written in rust using the sqlx framework.